 Retailers need to focus their energies on solutions to challenges across four key areas.
 What is the future purpose of retail?
 What is the evolution of the store – now and next?
 What are the new selling concepts to recapture sales and build foundations for future growth?
 And how will customer engagement and approaches to loyalty need to change to keep hold of customers and any new market share built through the COVID-19 crisis?

 A new purpose for retail

-Our recent study shows that customers want consumer product and retail organizations to embody a sense of purpose in the crisis and beyond.
-Purpose is an organization’s ‘raison d’être’, or its reason for existence, that goes beyond profit.
-Research has shown that purpose-driven organizations grow at more than twice the rate of other organizations.
-In this critical time of crisis, consumers look to organizations to step up and showcase a sense of responsibility towards society and the community.
+Our recent study shows that customers want consumer product and retail organisations to embody a sense of purpose in the crisis and beyond.
+Purpose is an organisation’s ‘raison d’être’, or its reason for existence, that goes beyond profit.
+Research has shown that purpose-driven organisations grow at more than twice the rate of other organisations.
+In this critical time of crisis, consumers look to organisations to step up and showcase a sense of responsibility towards society and the community.

-Our survey reveals that more than half of customers expect organizations to showcase their sense of purpose and give back to society – both during the crisis and beyond.
+Our survey reveals that more than half of customers expect organisations to showcase their sense of purpose and give back to society – both during the crisis and beyond.

 The accelerated evolution of selling and the store